x-megaman/InfiniteFusionPreloaded/README.md

 - Installing the Auto Gen Sprites Only
 - Will let you know when new custom and auto gen sprites are released that you haven't installed yet
 <br />

+**Preloaded**
+- Go to settings to Enabled Preloaded
+- The checkbox will validate your sprites before enabling the checkbox to see if you have the correct setup.

 **Current Platform Limitations:**
 <br />